enoch232/CLI-RPN/README.md

 Reasons for choosing React:
 1. Great support and community.
 2. Fast performance due to its efficiency
-3. Similar development approach for mobile applicationss (React-Native Apps)
+3. Similar development approach for mobile applications (React-Native Apps)

 #### Ruby on Rails for backend
 Reasons for choosing Ruby on Rails: